-The 7 Ps to Think Like A Boss!
+The 7 Ps to Think Like An Owner!

-The 7 Ps to Think Like A Boss
+The 7 Ps to think like an owner.

-7. Positive Culture - Culture defines the atmosphere and environment of the workplace that you manage.
+#7.
+Positive Culture - Culture defines the atmosphere and environment of the workplace that you manage.
 Positive cultures are genuine, real, transparent, engaging and authentic.
 Building a strong team is one thing; but, building a strong and happy team in a positive work environment that promotes longevity is another.
 Do your team members consider your management methods as positive, engaging, fair and authentic?
 Do you struggle with turnover and friction within your team?
 What efforts are being made to reinforce a positive culture?
 Do you have a fair, just and equal recognition programs?
-What engagement solutions are used to measure employee satisfaction?

-(C) Copyright 2018 - The Osborn Group, LLC / Timothy G. Osborn.
-All rights reserved - sharing is permitted.
+(C) Copyright 2021 - The Osborn Group, LLC - All rights reserved.
+Sharing is permitted and appreciated.

 About the Author - Timothy G. Osborn is the Founder/ Sr. Partner & Management Consultant at The Osborn Group, LLC where " we empower and equip emerging entrepreneurs, founders, c-suite executives, intrapreneurs, and corporate teams through three pathways designed for strategic impact - challenges, courses, and consulting."